antoniochaves19/BRKGA-QL/README.md

 When using this algorithm in academic studies, please refer to the following works:

 [1] Chaves, A.A. and Lorena, L.H.N.
 (2020)
-An Adaptive and near Parameter-free BRKGAusing Reinforcement Learning, Technical Report.
+An Adaptive and near Parameter-free BRKGA using Reinforcement Learning, Technical Report.
 (Available in https://arxiv.org/...  in technical report form).